johann-solo/oliveandmango.github.io/site/content/blog/2018-12-11-citrus-herb-and-butter-turkey.md

 </br>

 #### The Pan
 I have been fortunate enough to be working with _Paderno_ and have been able to use some of their practical and excellent bakeware, including this stainless steel multi-roaster with removable rack.
 It’s a heavy duty durable roaster with an aluminum encapsulated base for even heat distribution meaning even roasting as well.
 It’s large enough to fit a big bird up to 22 lbs.
-Mine was only 23 lbs and had some great wriggle room in it.
-The removable rack with folding handles allows for easy drainage while in use as transferring the turkey in and out of the pan.
-What I appreciate the most about this roaster is the riveted or offset handles angled to fit most ovens.
+Mine was only 12 lbs and had some great wriggle room in it.
+The removable rack with folding handles allows for easy drainage while in use as well as transferring the turkey in and out of the pan.
+What I appreciate the most about this roasting pan is the riveted or offset handles angled to fit most ovens.
 My first apartment after I got married, and several apartments after, had the tiniest ovens.
 So I basically said goodbye to almost all of my toasting pans because of the added bulk form the handles.
 My mom happily acquired my pans during that time.
-I enjoyed roasting my turkey in it and look forward to many more roasts.
-This beauty of a pan.
+I enjoyed roasting my turkey in it and look forward to many more roasts in this beauty of a pan.
 </br>
 </br>
 ![Removing a roasted turkey form the pan](/images/uploads/2018_12_11_citrus_herb_and_butter_turkey_7.jpg)